htenboer/516x-tenboer/README.md

 Fall 2021

 ## Introduction
-###  Introduction to a research question (what is the background on this subject; why does the question matter; who will it help; how has it been attempted to be answered)
 Interest in food traceability research has increased over the last few decades due to it's usefulness as a tool to enhance food safety and security measures.
 Traceability is the collection of data from various points in the value chain that provide a mechanism for tracking forward and tracing backward each step a food item takes in the value chain prior to reaching the consumer.
 The application of traceability methods can make targeting specific items that need to be removed from the market more efficient and accurate.

 The movement and mixture of bulk products such as liquids, like milk or vegetable oil, and granular materials, like corn, soy beans, wheat, and rice, are complex and not well understood.
 Bulk items have been shown to confound current traceability methods, such as physical separation of different lots, defining and associating batches, radio frequency identification tagging (RFID), QR coding, and barcodes.
 Physical separation is not practical when it comes to the millions of bushels of grain harvested, stored, and transported throughout the midwest annually.
 These grain harvests must be stored in bulk storage facilities, called cooperatives or elevators, that purchase grain from producers and store it in their facility in anticipation of selling the grain to the markets that they serve.
 There is no way to keep grain harvested from Farm X separate from grain harvested from Farm Y; they are layered into the bins based on the management decisions made at the storage facility with respect to the quality and condition of the grain.